 To protect the deal, it would be wise to do whatever it takes to get that SOC 2 report as quickly as possible.

-Compliance not only impacts results this quarter, but also your long-term success.
+IT compliance regulation impacts not only results this quarter but also your long-term success.
 It is critical to understand the regulatory environment in markets you are considering entering before you choose to step into these new markets.
-You should assess the regulatory requirements of that market and determine how well positioned you are to meet those regulatory requirements during the early phases of forming your go-to-market strategy.
+You should assess the compliance regulation requirements of that market and determine how well positioned you are to meet those requirements during the early phases of forming your go-to-market strategy.

 If you rush into a new market, without having done the homework first to understand what it takes and how much it costs to operate in a new region from a regulatory standpoint, your sales team may lose an entire year or longer — because they can’t legally transact with customers in that region.